apoorvaparashar/readme-updater/README.md

 # readme-updater\*

-**android app for updating github readme directly on your home screen**
+**android app for updating README.md directly on your home screen. this should help you get productive somehow, probably**

 <br>